Who We Are

 Laurie Streich began her career as a reporter with the Winnipeg Free Press.
 She joined the Manitoba government in 1981 and has served as Manager and Chief Editor for the State of Environment reporting program, Director of the Pollution Prevention Branch and Chair of the grant review committee for the Sustainable Development Innovations Fund and the Canadian Council of Ministers of the Environment’s (CCME) Pollution Prevention Awards Program.
 She was a member of the City of Winnipeg’s advisory group to improve waste management and recycling services.
 Laurie retired from the government in 2015.

 Peter Crocker is the Commission Secretary.
 Reporting to the Chairperson, the Commission Secretary is responsible for the overall operation of the Commission.
-Peter started with the Commission in 2023 and has been with the Provincial Government for over 18 years.
-Peter has extensive experience in environmental law enforcement and government administration.
+Peter started with the Commission in 2023 and has been with the Provincial Government since 2004.
+Peter has extensive experience in environmental law enforcement, hazardous materials, environmental assessment and government administration.

 Courtney Harmer - Administrative Assistant